|Best Overall||oneisall Dog Shaver Clippers|

 What kind of dog clippers do groomers use?

-Professional groomers require dog clippers that have variable-speed because it allows them to trim different types of coats.
+Professional groomers require dog clippers that have variable-speeds because they allow them to trim different types of coats.
 The ideal pair would also need to have a high RPM motor to allow them to easily trim thick or coarse hair and even dogs with double coats.
 In addition, a powerful motor will allow them to cut hair more quickly.

 Last but not the least, a pair of professional dog clippers requires high-quality blades.
 These should be durable and stay sharp longer.
 In addition, blade replacements should be easily available.